Batunet/interview-challanges/tasks/02_Crawler.md

   Requirements / Objectives:

-  - The application must be built with Symfony Framework as a console application.
+  - Build a console application with the Symfony framework.
-  - [spatie/crawler](https://github.com/spatie/crawler) must be used instead of Symfony's own dom crawler.
+  - Instead of the Symfony DOM, the spatie crawler must be used [spatie/crawler](https://github.com/spatie/crawler).
+  - A domain should be specified as a parameter (e.g. in-die-tuerkei.de)
-  - The application should visit all the URL's of given website recursively.
-For example:
+  - The application should find all internal URL's (`a` tag of HTML) of the specified domain recursively and output the following values as an array:
-    * If www.batunet.com is given as parameter, crawler should visit the homepage to find all the links starting with www.batunet.com (`a` tag of HTML).
-External links can be ignored.
-    * After finding all URL's in the homepage, the application should start visiting other pages, one by one.
-    * At the end, we should have every single page of batunet.com as URLs.

-  - After crawling all the pages, application should print out an array of URL's that website has. (or write into a file in JSON format)
+    * URL-Id
+    * URL path
+    * URL Length
   - A web interface is not necessary.

-___
-www.batunet.com
+  - External URL's should be ignored.